 MORE: Erin Andrews reveals what she really thinks of Tyra Banks replacing her on DWTS

-The star opened up about motherhood in a recent interview on The Dr. Oz Show in September, revealing what she hopes York will learn from her as he grows up.
+The star opened up about motherhood in an interview on The Dr. Oz Show in September, revealing what she hopes York will learn from her as he grows up.